SalmaAlassal/mrNetwork/DHCP/README.md

             Destination MAC address: FF:FF:FF:FF:FF:FF
             ```
      - **Step 2: DHCP Offer Message**
-         - DHCP server receives the discover message and it replays the DHCP client with the DHCP offer request.
+         - DHCP server receives the discover message, and it replays the DHCP client with the DHCP offer request.
 The server sends a DHCP offer message with filled information.
 It has information about the IP address and **duration of time that a host can use.** Here destination IP address will be 255.255.255.255 as the DHCP client still does not have its IP address.
 But this DHCP offer message is broadcast in the network layer and unicast in the data link layer.
            ````
            Source IP address: IP Address of DHCP Server Destination IP address: 255.255.255.255